telerik/blazor-docs/components/dropdownlist/overview.md

 The <a href="https://www.telerik.com/blazor-ui/dropdownlist" target="_blank">Blazor DropDownList component</a> allows the user to choose an option from a predefined set of choices presented in a dropdown popup.
 The developer can control the [data]({%slug components/dropdownlist/databind%}), sizes, and various appearance options like class and [templates]({%slug components/dropdownlist/templates%}).

-#### To use a Telerik DropDownList for Blazor
+## Creating DropDownList

-1. add the `TelerikDropDownList` tag
+1. Use the `TelerikDropDownList` tag to add the component to your razor page.
-1. populate its `Data` property with the collection of items you want in the dropdown
+1. Populate its `Data` property with the collection of items you want to appear in the dropdown.
 1. set the `TextField` and `ValueField` properties to point to the corresponding names of the model
+1. [Bind the value of the component]({%slug get-started-value-vs-data-binding %}#value-binding) to a variable of the same type as the type defined in the `ValueField` parameter.
+1. (optional) enable features like filtering and clear button
 1. (optional) set the `Value` property to the initial value of the model.

->caption Basic dropdownlist [data binding](data-bind) and two-way value binding
+>caption DropDownList [data binding](data-bind), two-way value binding and main features

 ````CSHTML
 Selected value: @selectedValue